 Here’s Why: If your skin’s suddenly feeling tight right after you cleanse, the fall weather may be to blame.
 You may need a more hydrating formula.
 Try creamy, rich Moisture Positive Cleanser to wash away impurities and leave skin more comfortable.

 DO: Give your skin a drink with toner

-Here’s Why: I’ve said it a million times and I’ll say it a million more – never skip toner.
+Here’s Why: We’ve said it a million times and we’ll say it a million more – never skip toner.
 Why?
 Because it stabilizes your skin, hydrates it and makes the rest of your skin care products work even better.
 Any time you rinse your skin with water, follow it a with spritz or two of toner.
 If your skin’s feeling more uncomfortable or looking a bit more irritated this time of year, try Calmitude Hydrating Solution to hydrate, protect and fight redness.

 DO: Use a gentle exfoliator

 Here’s Why: Even sensitive skin this time of year can benefit from exfoliation – you just need to find the right formula.
 Measured Micrograins + microfine scubbing granules float in skin-comforting colloidal oatmeal.
 Use it a few times a week as a gentle exfoliator, or apply it, let it dry a minute as a mask, then wet your fingertips and massage it on the skin with small circular movements before rinsing off.
 You’ll see brighter skin with more refined pores and less noticible fine lines.

 Here’s Why: This powerful hydrating ingredient binds up to 1000x its weight in water to the skin, so it’s ideal for dehydrated skin in the fall.
 It’s packed in Moisture x10 – apply a pump to skin right before moisturizer.
 It’ll boost its efficiency so it works even better.

 DON’T: Skip the SPF in the fall and winter.